Plackett/aoc12_2024/README.md

 # Day 7 Update
 I have received an anonymous challenge to rewrite my code in rust so I have created a folder titled Rust Rewrite where ill put all my rewritten code.

+# Day 8 Update
+all rust code is now inside the src folder and all C++ code is inside the src-cpp folder.
+Use CMake to compile the C++ solutions by uncommenting that one day in CMakeLists.txt.
+For the rust solutions just `cargo run` using the rust files to compile it, everything is connected to main.rs.

 -Niko Krinos 2024